Migrating from Enzyme to React Testing Library in 2024

 - Phase 2: Migrate high-impact, frequently failing tests first.
 Prioritize components with complex async data fetching or modal interactions.

-- Phase 3: Enforce RTL-only imports via pre-commit hooks (
+- Phase 3: Enforce RTL-only imports via pre-commit hooks using

-lint-staged) and remove Enzyme frompackage.json.
-Update CI to run only thevitestmatrix.
+lint-staged.
+Remove Enzyme and all adapter packages frompackage.json.
+Update CI to run only the Vitest/RTL matrix.

 Parallel execution guarantees baseline coverage during transition.
 Gradual deprecation prevents pipeline regressions while maintaining developer velocity.